 If you find yourself needing a loan for the land purchase, then several banking institutions will be offering lot loans.
 The prices and interest rates of these loans will depend upon where you are purchasing the lot, the total value of the lot, community desirability and several other considerations.

 As a general rule, the closer you plan to buy your lot to a city, the higher its cost is going to be.
 Ideally, you should look for a lot that is in close proximity to a city and may increase in value over the years.
 Here are some important factors to consider when looking for a good lot to build your custom home on:

 - Workplace proximity

 - Schools, colleges etc. proximity for your children

 - Potential land value in coming years

 - Local laws and policies governing land use

 Now, when you decide upon a lot that suits your needs, you are going to have to purchase it before you can have permission to start building your custom home on it.
 For that, you are going to need a lot loan.
 Depending on where you live, there may be a lot of financial institutions that can offer you a lot loan.
 When you approach one, these are the things that are going to look at before your loan is sanctioned:

 - How much down payment can you make?

-- How much do you earn per year?
+- How much money do you earn per year?

-- What is the total sum of the loan?
+- What will be the total sum of the loan?

-- What is the duration of the loan?
+- What will be the duration of the loan?

 - What significant events have impacted your financial stability (divorces, ill health etc.) in the past?